Byron Vincent Westerfield

 Byron was born December 14, 1923, in Monmouth, IL the son of William F. and Ethel June (Thomas) Westerfield.
-Byron had served in the US Army Air Corp and was a WWII veteran.
+Byron was a WW II veteran serving in the US Army Air Corp.
 Byron married Frances Jean Morville on December 16, 1944.
 She preceded him in death on September 15, 2001.
 Bryon was a retired letter carrier from the Decatur Post Office.

-Surviving are many nieces and nephews, including Ruth Ann Oyler, Sharon Diane Strader, Bonnie and Jack Albright, and his sister-in-law, June Turner of Decatur.
+Surviving are many nieces and nephews: Alice, Arlin, and Ean Watson, Annette and David Turner, Dan and Cynthia Pifko, Bonnie and Jack Albright, Ruth Ann Oyler, Sharon Diane Strader, and his sister-in-law: June Turner of Decatur.

 Obituaries Newsletter